larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 ## Proposal

-In order to allow the IETF Chair to delegate their full IAB membership to another AD, the following updates to existing RFCs are suggested:
+To allow the IETF Chair to delegate their full IAB membership to another AD, the following updates to existing RFCs are suggested:

 1. Add "or their Delegate Area Director" at the end of the clause "composed of the chair of the Internet Engineering Task Force